Polymorphodon: Discovery Polymorphodon is named from a holotype specimen, SMNS 91343. This specimen is a disarticulated collection of bones from a single skeleton, including parts of the skull, a partial braincase, palatal fragments, sections of the lower jaws, bones of the hip and hindlimb, tail vertebrae, and potential hand bone fragments. Another specimen, SMNS 91400, consists of skull fragments. Although unique features can be recognized, many of the bones are distorted by crushing and pyrite disease.

 The Polymorphodon specimens were found in 2010 at the Schumann limestone quarry on the outskirts of Eschenau, a village within Vellberg, Germany.
 The Eschenau quarry is one of the most fossiliferous sites preserving the Ladinian-age Lower Keuper sequence, also known as the Erfurt Formation.
 The specimens were specifically recovered from E6c-d, thin lake mudstone beds near the top of the Untere Graue Mergel ("Lower Grey Marl") subunit of the Lower Keuper.

-The unusual heterodont dentition of Polymorphodon is responsible for its generic name, which is derived from Greek terms for "many shapes of teeth".
-The specific name honors Norbert Adorf, a fossil preparator whose has been invaluable to the study of the local Triassic fauna.
+The unusual heterodont dentition of Polymorphodon is the basis for its generic name, which is derived from Greek terms for "many shapes of teeth".
+The specific name honors Norbert Adorf, a fossil preparator whose work has been invaluable to the study of the local Triassic fauna.

 Description

 Skull

-Though incomplete, the skull has been reconstructed as fairly short and deep, about 6.0 centimeters (2.4 inches) in length.
+Although incomplete, the skull has been reconstructed as fairly short and deep, about 6.0 centimeters (2.4 inches) in length.
 The premaxilla is one of the most characteristic bones in the skull.
 Each premaxilla has five teeth, more than euparkeriids, which have four.
 The teeth were smooth and conical, lacking serrations.
-The first three teeth were very long, with the second tooth in particular being the longest.
+The first three teeth were very long, with the second tooth being the longest.
 The largest component of the premaxilla is the posterodorsal process, a leaf-shaped prong of bone which extends behind the nares (nostrils).
 Euparkeriids have a much smaller and more vertically-oriented posterodorsal process.
 Below the nares is a deep excavation known as a narial fossa.
 The maxilla is fairly typical in shape, with a short anterior process (front branch), a slanted dorsal process (upper branch), a long posterior process (rear branch), and an antorbital fenestra defined between the dorsal and posterior processes.
 The anterior process has a notch at its front tip followed by a pit, as with a few other archosauromorphs.
 The dorsal and posterior processes both taper rearwards like other early archosauriforms, and there may be a subtle antorbital fossa (depressed area) in front of the antorbital fenestra.
 The inner surface of the maxilla has an arched ledge overlooking broad interdental plates.
 The 11 maxillary teeth had thecodont implantation and were more flattened in cross-section than the premaxillary teeth.
 The maxillary teeth were largest about 40% down the bone.
 Towards the rear of the maxilla, the tooth shape changes from long and recurved to short and leaf-shaped.
 Unlike the premaxillary teeth, there were large hook-shaped serrations set at an angle on each maxillary tooth.
 The serrations decrease in size towards the crown and extend closer to the root on the front edge of each tooth.
 The serrations (and the overall shape of teeth in the rear part of the maxilla) resembled those of herbivorous or omnivorous reptiles such as iguanid lizards, basal sauropodomorph dinosaurs, and Protecovasaurus.